benjymous/annotations/sandman/sandman.51.md

   This is Brant's, although not one that follows traditional narrative style.

+- #### Panel 4

+  Cluracan we know already, last seen at the end of [Season of Mists](sandman.28.md).

+  > [audible] His Fae companion with the short hair is named as Menton in the Audible version, but otherwise doesn't seem to serve any greater role.

 - #### Panel 5

   In Greek myth, the centaur Chiron taught medicine to Asklepios, who went on to become the patron demigod of doctors.
 His credentials as a physician are thus fairly impressive.
 He also served as Herakles' childhood tutor.